Org-ML1819-CS7CS4-team37/ML1819--task-105--team-37/README.md

 1. Ankit Samantaray
 2. Raksha Kodandaramu
 3. Ravi Yadav

+Detailed Contribution
+Ravi (17318412)

+    Background research on attribute noise.
+    Read research paper on the impact of noise.
+    Contributed to data pre-processing stage.
+    Developed code for feature engineering.
+    Contributed to writing the 'Result' section of the report.

+Raksha (18300546)

+    Read research paper on attribute noise.
+    Developed code for Random Forest
+    Implemented the noise introduced by adding irrelevant features.
+    Written 'Limitation and Future Scope'  and 'Noise Introduction' sections of the report.

+Ankit

+    Developed function for Naive Bayes implementation.
+    Read research paper on the introduction of noise on the raw dataset.
+    Generated graphs for the report.
+    Written 'Introduction', 'Related Work' and Dataset sections of the report.
 ```
 After November 2018, the repository is open for the contribution.
 ###